Mahita64/Park-Rangers-National-Park-Recommendation/Report.md

 ## Related Work

 #### 1. Visitation Pattern Analysis
 Lacher and Brownlee studied trends in dispersion of park visitation using the Gini index (a measure of inequality derived from economics) [1].
 Their work uncovered the persistent clustering among parks.
-Ideal conditions such as easy accessibility and pleasant weather have made a few parks like the Great Smoky Mountains disproportionately popular.
-Factors like accessibility and favorable weather contribute to the popularity of these parks, as also reflected in National Park Service data [Fig 1].
-While this bodes well economically for communities near these popular parks, it impacts the environment negatively.
-At the same time, slightly remote parks remain underutilized.
+Ideal conditions such as easy accessibility and pleasant weather made a few parks like the Great Smoky Mountains disproportionately popular.
+While this bodes well economically for communities near these popular parks, it can impact the environment negatively.
+At the same time, the more remote parks like North Cascades remain underutilized.

 This work highlights the need for two efforts -
-**a)** More awareness as to why certain destinations remain underutilized, enabling policymakers to craft strategies that enhance their visibility and accessibility.
+**a)** More awareness as to why certain destinations remain underutilized, thus enabling policymakers to craft strategies that improve their visibility and accessibility.
 **b)** Directing visitor attention toward under-explored parks.

 #### 2. Park Recommendation System
 Wang et al. proposed a parks recommendation method based on content filtering using the Latent Dirichlet Allocation (LDA) model [2].
 We aim to build on this by adding user preferences through a hybrid clustering algorithm.
-This approach helps identify similar parks while supporting a simple, questionnaire-style recommendation system.
+This approach allows the  identification of similar parks using a simple clustering recommendation system using static form input.

 ## Methods
 #### Data